Case study: FIFA

 Interbrand team: André Alleyne, Caroline Bish, Tye Bramley, Dave Brown, Martin Collins, Fay Daly, Ged Equi, Brian Francis, Andy Helme, Andy Kendle, Martina Land, Jon Lee, Chris Lightfoot, Richie Martin, Peter McCabe, Scott McGuffie, Andy Milligan, Phil Octave, Lucy Rickett, Matt Ruffle, John Simmonds, Anne Wehebrink

-Whitestone team: Dave Brown, Jon Lee, Chris Lightfoot, Peter McCabe
+Whitestone team: Dave Brown, Jon Lee, Chris Lightfoot, Peter McCabe, Sophie Norman

 Collaborators: Steve Baker, CHK Design, Julia Gürker, Passion Pictures